jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 Every network node will have its own wallet address, its own subfolder, that will store its own keystore file, and its own copy of the genesis block.

+### Passwords

+When creating the nodes it's optional to make a password for it.
+Be default geth automatically generates a wallet address and a private key for the node.
+The private keys for this wallet are stored in a keystore file, which is stored locally on your computer.
+Keystores are a safe and efficient.
+A hacker would need to guess your private key.

+I added passwords to the nodes for extra security.
+This means when we run the network we'll be prompted to enter a password to unlock the wallets when we mine tokens.

 ## Part 3 - puppeth: Creating Puppernet Network and Genesis Block.

 We use the puppeth application to make an Ethereum test network, and genesis block that is the foundation of any blockchain.

 * On Git-bash navigate to your folder with your Geth tools.
 * Enter `./puppeth` command to run puppeth applicaiton.
-* Enter "puppernet" as the network name in lowercase.
-Hit enter. *You can't use capital letters, spaces, or symbols in puppeth*.
+* Enter `puppernet` as the network name in lowercase.
+Hit Enter. *You can't use capital letters, spaces, or symbols in puppeth*.
 * **What would like to do?** Hit option 2, `Configure new genesis`.
 * `Create new genesis from scratch`.
 * **Which consensus to use?** Option 2, `proof-of-authority`.
-* **How many seconds should blocks take?** Hit enter.
+* **How many seconds should blocks take?** Hit Enter.
 The default is fine.
 * **CRITICAL: Which accounts are allowed to seal?** Enter the wallet addresses from your two network nodes created, and do not include the `0x` at the beginning.
-Hit enter.
+Hit Enter.
 * **CRITICAL: Which accounts should be pre-funded?** Enter the wallet addresses from your network nodes.
-Hit enter.
+Hit Enter.
 * **Should the precompile addresses be re-funded with 1 wei?** `no`. *We are not going to do that even if it's advisable*.
+* **Specify a chain/network ID:** `input any number here you can remember`.
+The *Chain ID* is your network ID number, and is used for signing transactions.
+Problems mining blocks because of failure to sign is likely because of an incorrect Chain ID when linking a node.

 ![image](images/part3.png)